Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has played in 60 games with set over/under, and have combined with opponents to go over the total 27 times (27-30-3).
+- Arizona has played in 61 games with an over/under set, and have combined with its opponents to go over the total 28 times (28-30-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!